Hamiltonian Complexity in the Thermodynamic Limit: Computing Ground Energies for Finite TI Hamiltonians

 Lemma \ref{lem:rulebound} shows that at most one configuration for Tracks $1$ and $2$ can be reached in the forward direction or the reverse direction from a well-formed clock configuration for Tracks $1$ and $2$.
 The additional constraints introduced by Track $3$ can only further limit the applicable transition rules. \end{proof}

 We are ready now to describe the cycle of configurations reached by starting in the Time $0$ configuration for Tracks $1$, $2$, and $3$ and repeatedly applying the transition rules.
 If $T$ is the length of the timer on Track $3$, then the Track $3$ state at Time $0$ is $\leftBr \arrR \blank^T \dead^* \rightBr$.
-There is one iteration of the $8$-pointers for every Track 1-2 cycle.
-After $T$ iterations of the $8$-pointer, the arrow on Track $3$ has advanced to the right end of the non-$\dead$ states (as shown below).
-In the $T+1^{st}$ iteration of the $8$-pointer, the pointer on Track $3$ reverses directions but stays in the same place.
-After $T-1$ more iterations, the pointer on Track $3$ is one place away from the left end of the chain.
-Finally, in the next iteration, the Track $3$ pointer moves one position to the left and changes directions.
+There is one round trip of the $8$-pointers for every Track 1-2 iteration.
+After $T$ round trips of the $8$-pointer, the arrow on Track $3$ has advanced to the right end of the non-$\dead$ states (as shown below).
+In the $T+1^{st}$ round trip of the $8$-pointer, the pointer on Track $3$ reverses directions but stays in the same place.
+After $T-1$ more round trips, the pointer on Track $3$ is one place away from the left end of the chain.
+Finally, in the next round trip, the Track $3$ pointer moves one position to the left and changes directions.
 The number above each arrow below shows the number of $8$-segments (which happen every $p(N)$ clock steps) to get from one Track $3$ configuration to the next.

 Figure \ref{fig:middle8segment} shows the middle $8$-segment in which the Track $3$ pointer stays in the same location and changes direction.
 Figure \ref{fig:last8segment} shows the last $8$-segment in which the Track $3$ pointer advances by one location and changes direction.